EDUCATION

 You can call us to talk about training and skills you feel you need or want to learn.

-How can adult Carers get back into education?
+How can adult carers get back into education?

 The PEARL website (Part-time Education for Adults Returning to Learn) can help if you want to return to learning.
 It has links and resources and can help you find the right course for you.
-It is aimed at adults who live in England or Wales and is part of an Open University-led initiative.

 When it comes to entry requirements, many universities and colleges have a flexible admissions policy that takes into account work and life experience.